How to Install Opera Browser on Ubuntu Linux

 Re-Adding Single Opera Repository

-Next, re-introduce the single, necessary repository:
+Subsequently, re-add the single, authoritative repository:

 Executing this command re-installs all three versions of the browser: stable, beta, and developer.
 This step assumes you initially installed all three during the tutorial.